Volunteers-on-Wheels/vow-website/_posts/2021-01-01-make-a-donation.md

 * Microsoft Edge: <a href="https://microsoftedge.microsoft.com/addons/detail/amazon-smile-redirect/ojfbbnlijdmckaehmhlnjgmpnbhjjibn">Amazon Smile Redirect</a>

 <b>Mobile App user?</b> Make sure you enable Amazon Smile donations from the settings within the Amazon App.
 Read more <a href="https://smile.amazon.co.uk/b?ie=UTF8&node=17337655031&sa-no-redirect=1">here</a>.

+*Amazon has announced that they will be terminating the Amazon Smile program on **20th February 2023**.
+So make sure you get those big purchases in before then!*